saiswasthik/project/youtube-summarizer/TROUBLESHOOTING.md

 1. **Build Timeout**: Use the minimal requirements
 2. **Memory Issues**: Upgrade to paid plan if needed
 3. **Port Issues**: Make sure app listens on `0.0.0.0` and uses `$PORT`
+4. **FastAPI/Pydantic Compatibility**: Use the versions listed above

 ## Alternative Deployment Platforms